cardano-foundation/developer-portal/docs/transaction-metadata/how-to-create-a-metadata-transaction-cli.md

 :::note
 This guide assumes that you have a basic understanding of `cardano-wallet` and `cardano-cli`, how to use it and that you have installed it into your system.
 Otherwise, we recommend reading [Installing cardano-node](../get-started/installing-cardano-node), [Running cardano-node](../get-started/running-cardano), and [Exploring Cardano Wallets](../integrate-cardano/creating-wallet-faucet) guides first.

-This guide also assumes that you have `cardano-node` and `cardano-wallet` running in the background and connected to the `testnet` network.
+This guide also assumes that you have `cardano-node` and `cardano-wallet` running in the background and connected to one of the `testnet` networks.
 :::

 ## Overview